MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/what-to-expect.md

 (CDM)](https://github.com/Microsoft/CDM).
-To maximize application compatibility, the upgrade process installs a *solution* in CDS for Apps that contains your schema, including standard entities in the CDM and customizations, and then copies data from your existing CDS database into these entities.
+To maximize application compatibility, the upgrade process installs a *solution* in CDS for Apps that contains your schema, including standard entities in the CDM and customizations, and then copies data from your existing previous version CDS database into these entities.
 For information about solutions, see [Solutions overview](https://docs.microsoft.com/dynamics365/customer-engagement/customize/solutions-overview).